The Perfect Maui Honeymoon Guide & Itinerary (with can’t miss tips)

 Grab a ride from one of the valets and head down to Wailea Beach.
 There’s a pathway that winds along the coastline, so you can take in the sights of the sea and stretch your legs after a long plane ride.
 Take your time — and enjoy the reward of reaching your beautiful destination after a long trip.

 Once you’re done walking and you’re ready for a drink, head to the Fairmont Kea Lani.
-You can go to the LUANA lounge bar, where they have live music Thursday through Sunday.
-Or you can get drinks at Nick’s Fishmarket, another excellent restaurant at the hotel.
+You can go to AMA Bar and Grill, or you can get drinks at Nick’s Fishmarket, another excellent restaurant at the hotel.

 After drinks, grab a ride with the valet again and head up the hill to Hotel Wailea.
 Enjoy dinner at the restaurant and watch the sun go down.